-We have now occupied the new building for four years.
+We have now occupied the new building for five years.
 Despite the increase in space, this building was built to simply accommodate the existing student numbers at that time and we still have no current plan of growing student numbers significantly into the future.
-Because of the oversubscription we do experience some growth (or small reduction) year on year as managing static student numbers remains an issue.
-We are getting close to the maximum number of students we feel is optimal for college and this will be a challenge in coming years as growth mitigates the funding cuts.
+Because of the oversubscription we do experience some growth (or small reduction) year-on-year as managing static student numbers remains an issue.
+We are getting close to the maximum number of students we feel is optimal for the College and this will be a challenge in coming years as growth mitigates the funding cuts.

-Despite the fact that the building is new, we have secured SFA funds for an upgrade to the wireless network to cope with the increase in the volume of mobile devices and to facilitate better coverage throughout the building.
+Despite the fact that the building is new, we secured SFA funds for an upgrade to the wireless network to cope with the increase in the volume of mobile devices and to facilitate better coverage throughout the building.
 This project was delivered in July 2014.
+In addition much of the IT equipment installed into the new building is now ageing.
+College has taken a proactive approach to the replacement strategy which is led by the IT strategy group.

-Despite the financial cuts already suffered, the college has managed the reduction in funding with a combination of natural wastage and staff leaving and not being replaced in full.
+Despite the financial cuts already suffered, the College has managed the reduction in funding with a combination of natural wastage and staff leaving and not being replaced in full.
 As we move forward with the changes to the curriculum to Linear A levels and the funding per student rather than by course, further work will be undertaken to manage staffing, entitlement and tutorial to deliver small surpluses and remain solvent.

-Following the OfSTED inspection in September 2013 and the outcome of "Good", we will continue with our quality and pastoral program to ensure that college continues to provide the best opportunities for our students and staff.
+Following the OfSTED inspection in September 2013 and the outcome of "Good", we will continue with our quality and pastoral program to ensure that College continues to provide the best opportunities for our students and staff.